nxgeo/img2rgb/README.md

 # img2rgb
 ## Definition

-img2rgb is a python image processing app to convert image into RGB data.
+img2rgb is a python image program that do: Image Operation, and Image Processing.

 ## Prerequisities
 ### Main Tool